Medicaid: Protections for Spousal Income During Long-Term Care

 When Do Spousal Protection Rules Apply?

-What Income is Protected?
+What Spousal Income is Protected?

 That amount of income is disregarded by the state Medicaid agency in evaluating whether the "needy" spouse (the spouse who needs care) is financially eligible for Medicaid.

-What Assets are Protected?
+What Spousal Assets are Protected?

-If a spouse living in the community needs more income than the MMMNA or more resources than the CSRA, the spouse can seek a court order allowing a variation from the state agency's standard.
+If the spouse living in the community needs more income than the MMMNA or more resources than the CSRA, the spouse can seek a court order allowing a variation from the state agency's standard.

 Federal Medicaid rules protect a Medicaid recipient's home and the property the house is on, and that's an important protection for spouses who remain in the community.